VS Code vs JetBrains vs Cursor: Which Is the Best IDE in 2026?

 Vibe coding is writing software by describing what you want in plain English and letting AI write the code for you.
 It was coined by Andrej Karpathy in 2025.
 Cursor IDE is the best tool for vibe coding - it was built specifically for this workflow.
 GitHub Copilot inside VS Code is the second best option for developers who already use VS Code.

-VS Code is better for beginners, general use, web development, and anyone wanting a free all-purpose tool.
-JetBrains (IntelliJ, PyCharm, WebStorm) is better for professional enterprise development with deep language-specific features — particularly Java and Kotlin.
+VS Code is the best free code editor in 2026 for beginners, general use, and web development.
+JetBrains (IntelliJ, PyCharm, WebStorm) is better for professional enterprise development with deep language-specific features - particularly Java and Kotlin.
 VS Code is free.
 JetBrains costs $69–$249 per year.
 Most developers in 2026 use both at different times.

 How do I install VS Code on Windows using the command line?